-The Homeless Count is a point-in-time count of Edmonton’s homeless population.
-The count serves two important functions.
-It provides a current snapshot of our overall homeless population and enables us to examine how this population changes over time.
-The results of the count are used by community agencies, researchers and government to estimate the size and demographic characteristics across time of our homeless population in order to inform our ongoing efforts to reduce homelessness.
+The Homeless Count is a point-in-time count of Edmonton’s homeless population that provides a current snapshot and enables us to examine how this population changes over time.
+The results of the count are used by community agencies, researchers and government to estimate the size and demographic characteristics across time of our homeless population in order to inform our ongoing efforts to prevent and end homelessness.

 There are many faces of homelessness, and none fit a specific description.
 As you will be surveying everyone you encounter during your shift, you may encounter a variety of experiences.
 You may encounter people who have homes, are staying with friends, couch surfing, living in a shelter, living in their cars, or camping in the river valley.
 It is important to keep an open mind and treat everyone with respect.